Abu Madyan: Legacy

 Aside from attaining Ghawth status and teaching hundreds and hundreds of disciples, Abu Madyan left his mark in more ways than one.
 He gained immense popularity because he was relatable, despite his high scholarly status.
 He had a personality and way of speaking that united people from all walks of life, from the common people to the academics.
 Even to this day, scholars say that no one of the time surpassed him in religious and intellectual influence.
 His school produced hundreds of saints and out of the 46 Sufi saints in the Rif region, 15 were his disciples.
 People still visit his tomb today for asking God through him, which is called tawassul, they visit him from all around the world.

 Sayings

-There are very few surviving writings from Abu Madyan, and of those that do still exist, there are mystical poems, a testament (wasiyya) and a creed (akida).
+There are very few surviving writings from Abu Madyan, and of those that do still exist, there are mystical poems, a testament (wasiyya) and a creed (aqida).
 He encouraged the free expression of emotions rather than rigidity, but also made known his support of asceticism complete devotion to God and a minimalist lifestyle.